gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --api-token [TEXT]           Updates Cluster API Token
         --active [on|off]            Can be used to enable / disable the cluster.
 Default is on --managed [on|off]           Can be used to enable / disable managed cluster.
+Default is on --useAgent [on|off]          Use the Agent to relay communications for the Kubernetes API instead of direct.
+        --autoRecoverPowerState [on|off]
+                                     Automatically Power On VMs
-Default is on --refresh                    Refresh cluster
+        --refresh                    Refresh cluster
         --tenant ACCOUNT             Account ID or Name
-    -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.
+        --integrations [LIST]        Updates Cluster Integration(s), comma separated list of integration IDs -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.
     -N, --no-prompt                  No prompt, skips all input prompting.